alsuren/docker-fwd/README.md

 Even when you're using docker-for-mac, the file syncronisation story is pretty poor.
 If you have lots of tiny files (like you do in large python/nodejs projects) the round-trip times to the laptop on each file access become quite painful.

 To get around this performance problem, people have come up with projects like [docker-sync](https://github.com/EugenMayer/docker-sync). `docker-sync` uses `unison` to provide an eventually-consistent sync between host and guest, and ensures that all file accesses within the docker container happen on a fast ext4 filesystem.
-I used `docker-sync` on a previous project, and it was okay, but `unison` is not git-aware, so you have to manually configure its exlusion patterns.
+I used `docker-sync` on a previous project, and it performed better than docker-for-mac's default configuration, but `unison` is not git-aware, so you have to manually configure its exlusion patterns.
 It would occasionally get stuck, and I have no idea how to debug OCaml.

+# `vcsh-watch`

 `docker-fwd`'s solution for file syncing is a daemon called `vsch-watch`.
+This uses `vcsh` under the hood, which is a thin wrapper around `git`, so it is git aware out of the box.

 ![Architecture Design](./design.png)